metabrainz/listenbrainz-server/docs/dev/devel-env.rst

     should update the ``SPOTIFY_CALLBACK_URL`` field accordingly.

 .. _Last.FM API page: https://last.fm/api
 .. _Spotify Developer Dashboard: https://developer.spotify.com/dashboard/applications

 Initialize ListenBrainz containers
 ----------------------------------

-Next, run ``develop.sh build`` in the root of the repository.
-Using ``docker-compose``, it creates multiple Docker containers for the different services and parts of the ListenBrainz server.
-This script starts Redis, PostgreSQL, TimescaleDB, and web server containers.
-This also makes it easy to stop them all later.

-The first time you run it, it downloads and creates the containers.
-But it's not finished yet.
+Next, run

 .. code-block:: bash

     ./develop.sh build

+in the root of the repository.
+Using ``docker-compose``, this will build multiple Docker images for the different services that make up the ListenBrainz server.

+The first time you run this script it might take some time while it downloads all of the required dependencies and builds the services.

 Initialize ListenBrainz databases
 ---------------------------------

 Your development environment needs some specific databases to work.
-Before proceeding, run these three commands to initialize the databases.
+Before proceeding, run these commands to initialize the databases.

 .. code-block:: bash